ThomasTheDebugEngine/SchoolTasks/README.md

 ---------------------------------------------

-task5: x is string input if a char occurs more than once the duplicates are removed and TOTAL count is appended (uniques get 1 after them)
+task5: x is string input if a char occurs more than once the duplicates are removed and occurance count is appended (uniques get 1 after them)
 "aaakgrjh" = "a3k1g1r1j1h1"